joechanlab/scDeBussy/README.md

-# CellAlignDTW
+# scDeBussy

-CellAlignDTW is a Python package for dynamic time warping (DTW)-based pseudotime alignment of single-cell RNA-seq data.
+scDeBussy is a Python package for dynamic time warping (DTW)-based pseudotime alignment of single-cell RNA-seq data.
 It enables robust alignment of temporal or developmental trajectories across different conditions or datasets.

 ## Features